beyondbrokkoli/lua-ffi-gemini/README.md

 High-performance software renderer utilizing Data-Oriented Design and a Structure of Arrays (SoA) memory layout.
 The engine prioritizes feature density and execution speed through direct FFI memory management and a deterministic single-path rendering pipeline.
-Core Architecture

 The system uses raw FFI memory buffers instead of object-oriented tables to ensure linear memory access and eliminate garbage collection spikes during the render loop.
 The rendering logic follows a strict Transform-Project-Rasterize flow, intentionally avoiding branching logic like if-then-else for micro-rejections to maintain a simplified mental model and cache efficiency.
-Engine and Content Decoupling

 The program separates geometry generation from the layout engine.
 A slide manifest defines the raw data for objects (position, dimensions, and angle), while the main engine iterates through this data once to calculate camera waypoints and viewing distances based on the current field of view and canvas resolution.
-Performance and Scaling

   Target Performance: 90 FPS in exclusive fullscreen mode.